— Ainsley Scyther —

 It was on.

-— GET DRAGON BALL Z'D IDIOT —
+— GET RIVALLED IDIOT —

 This 'food delivery rival' as Ainsley liked to call him, he came to know as Lazarus.